amazon-archives/amplify-photo-gallery-workshop/content/70_generating_thumbnails/10_creating_a_photo_processor_lambda.md

 <br/> <br/>
 Beware that not all changes are safe to make, and the Amplify CLI may overwrite edits you make in some CloudFormation templates.
 All of the changes we make in this workshop will persist and won't get overwritten by Amplify because we're not issuing any commands to re-configure or remove any of the resources we're editing, but it's good to remember that this sort of thing _can_ happen if you attempt to use the CLI to re-configure a resource you've already generated with Amplify.
 {{% /notice %}}

-3. **From the photoalbums directory, run:** `amplify push` to update our storage configuration.

-4. Wait for the update to complete.
-This step usually only takes a minute or two.

 ### Try uploading another photo